-- 1 bunch Lacinato kale, stalks removed & finely chopped
+- 1 bunch Lacinato kale stalks removed & finely chopped

-- 1 large ripe mango, peeled & diced
+- 1 large ripe mango peeled & diced

-- 14 oz can black beans, drained & rinsed
+- 14 oz can black beans drained & rinsed

-- 2 large avocados, pitted and sliced
+- 2 large avocados pitted and sliced

-- 1 lime, cut into wedges**
+- 1 lime cut into wedges**

-- 1 jalapeno pepper, seeded & minced (leave seeds in if you like heat)
+- 1 jalapeno pepper seeded & minced (leave seeds in if you like heat)

-- 1 bunch cilantro, finely chopped**
+- 1 bunch cilantro finely chopped**

 - Cilantro Avocado Dressing

-- In the meanwhile, preheat large non-stick skillet on medium – high heat and swirl oil to coat.
+- In the meanwhile, preheat large non-stick ceramic skillet on medium – high heat and swirl oil to coat.
 Add chicken, chili powder and salt; cook for 10 minutes or until cooked through, stirring occasionally.
 Set aside.

-- Chop vegetables/fruits and get other ingredients ready.
+- Chop vegetables and fruits, get other ingredients ready.
 Make Cilantro Avocado Dressing.

 - To serve, I like to place everything in a large baking dish for self-serve or divide evenly among 4 bowls and drizzle with dressing.
 Enjoy warm or cold.

-*You can skip chicken or replace with tofu for a vegan version. **1 lime and a bunch of cilantro are enough for bowls themselves as well to make Cilantro Avocado Dressing.
+- How much lime and cilantro?
+1 lime and a bunch of cilantro are enough for bowls themselves as well to make Cilantro Avocado Dressing.